The moduli of annuli in random conformal geometry: Introduction

 Once we couple 2D quantum gravity with a conformal matter, the influence on the random geometry can be intuitively understood from the scaling limit of random planar maps.
 In this context, a conformal matter corresponds to a statistical physics model $M$ with a conformal invariant scaling limit.
 The 2D quantum gravity coupled with $M$ can be approximated by random planar maps decorated by model $M$, where the law of the planar map is the uniform measure weighted by the partition function of $M$.
 Now the conjectural description of the conformally embedded geometry for the scaling limit with annular topology becomes

-where $Z_M(\tau)$ is the partition function of the matter $M$ on $\cC_\tau$. \xin{As explained in \cite{drv-torus,grv-higher-genus,Remy_annulus}, suppose the CFT describing the scaling limit of $M$ has central charge $c_{\mathrm M}\le 1$.} Then the random geometry is induced by the Liouville CFT with central charge $c_{\mathrm L}=-c_{\mathrm{ghost}}-c_{\mathrm M}=26-c_{\mathrm M}$.
+where $\mathcal Z_M(\tau)$ is the partition function of the matter $M$ on $\cC_\tau$. {As explained in \cite{drv-torus,grv-higher-genus,Remy_annulus}, suppose the CFT describing the scaling limit of $M$ has central charge $c_{\mathrm M}\le 1$.} Then the random geometry is induced by the Liouville CFT with central charge $c_{\mathrm L}=-c_{\mathrm{ghost}}-c_{\mathrm M}=26-c_{\mathrm M}$.
 Here $c_{\mathrm L}$ is related to the background charge $Q$ and the coupling parameter $\gamma$ via $c_{\mathrm L}=1+6Q^2$ and $Q=\frac{\gamma}{2}+\frac{2}{\gamma}$.

-For each $\gamma\in (\sqrt{8/3},2)$ \xin{(i.e.\ $c_{\mathrm M}\in (0,1)$)}, a quantum surface of annular topology called the \emph{quantum annulus} was introduced by the first and third named authors in~\cite{AS-CLE}.
-The definition is purely in the continuum in terms of $\gamma$-LQG coupled with $\CLE_{\gamma^2}$ as we recall in Section~\ref{sec:QA}.
+For each $\gamma\in (\sqrt{8/3},2)$ (i.e.\ $c_{\mathrm M}\in (0,1)$), the \emph{quantum annulus} is a quantum surface of annular topology which arises naturally in the context of $\gamma$-LQG coupled with $\CLE_{\gamma^2}$, as we recall in Section~\ref{sec:QA}.
 Intuitively, the quantum annulus describes the scaling limit of the random planar maps of annular topology decorated with a particular matter $M$.
 For example, for $\gamma=\sqrt{3}$, the matter $M$ is the Ising model on the annulus with $+$ boundary condition on both sides and the extra condition that there is a $+$ arm crossing the annulus.
 Using the relation between the Ising model and $\CLE_3$~\cite{bh-Ising}, the scaling limit of $M$ is the $\CLE_3$ on the annulus without non-contractible loops.
-Similarly, for $\gamma\in (\sqrt{8/3},2)$, the \emph{quantum annulus} $\QA^\gamma$ describes the natural LQG surface of annular topology decorated by $\CLE_{\gamma^2}$ without non-contractible loops\footnote{\xin{CLE on an annulus without non-contractible loops was studied in~\cite{shef-watson-wu-simple}.}}.
-Assuming the relation between $\CLE$ and the scaling limit of O$(n)$-loop model, \xin{the conjectural formula from~\cite{SB89,cardy06}} for the O$(n)$-loop model (see~\eqref{eq:On} and Corollary~\ref{cor:nesting}) yields a formula for the annulus partition function $Z_{\mathrm{M}}(\tau)$.
+Similarly, for $\gamma\in (\sqrt{8/3},2)$, the \emph{quantum annulus} $\QA^\gamma$ describes the natural LQG surface of annular topology decorated by $\CLE_{\gamma^2}$ without non-contractible loops. {(CLE on an annulus without non-contractible loops was studied in~\cite{shef-watson-wu-simple}.)} Assuming the relation between $\CLE$ and the scaling limit of O$(n)$-loop model, {the conjectural formula from~\cite{SB89,cardy06}} for the O$(n)$-loop model (see~\eqref{eq:On} and Corollary~\ref{cor:nesting}) yields a formula for the annulus partition function $\mathcal Z_{\mathrm{M}}(\tau)$.
 Combined with~\eqref{eq:mlg-QA} we arrive at a conjectural description of $\QA^\gamma$, which we prove as the next theorem. \begin{theorem} In the same sense as in Conjecture~\ref{conj:BA}, for $\gamma \in (\sqrt{8/3},2)$, $\QA^\gamma$ is given by

 where \(\theta_{1}\!\left(z , i\tau \right) := -i {e}^{-\pi \tau / 4} \sum_{n=-\infty}^{\infty} {\left(-1\right)}^{n} {e}^{-n \left(n + 1\right)\pi \tau} {e}^{(2 n + 1)\pi i z}\) is the Jacobi theta function. \end{theorem} Theorems~\ref{thm:BAconj} and~\ref{thm:QAconj} are proved using the same and widely applicable method as we outline below.